Benjamin Levins

 Levins Convicted

-Levins is convicted of murdering the Merrell family.
+Levins is convicted of the Merrell murders and sentenced to death.

 Levins Executed